 Please remember that protein doesn’t cause renal disease in cats or any other animals.

-Even if your cat has very mild kidney issues, you probably don’t need to worry about the protein in her diet very much.
+Even if your cat has very mild kidney issues, you probably don’t need to worry about the protein in his diet very much.

 What is important to remember is that your cat’s kidneys have to work harder when you feed low quality sources of protein and plant sources of protein.

-If you are feeding your cat good quality sources of meat protein throughout her life, there is less waste for the kidneys to remove so they don’t have to work as hard.
+If you are feeding your cat good quality sources of meat protein throughout his life, there is less waste for the kidneys to remove so they don’t have to work as hard.

 Kidney disease and renal failure are complex subjects.
 Even experts don’t always agree on what to feed cats with renal disease.

-However, these diets don’t appeal to some cats and some cats refuse to eat prescription cat foods.
+However, these diets don’t appeal to some cats, and some will refuse to eat prescription cat foods.

-This can lead to weight loss and a cat wasting away.
+This can lead to weight loss and malnutrition.
 If your cat won’t eat a prescription diet, talk to your vet about other approaches and other foods to try.